kanaria69/Mainecoco/README.md

-## I've started telling everyone about the benefits of eating dried grapes.
-It's all about raisin awareness.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.